Skip to main content

 Courts, private judges requirements to serve, former appellate judges eligible to serve, Attorney General, defense of cases brought against private judge, Secs.
 12-11A-2, 12-11A-4, 12-11A-7, 12-11A-8 am'd.; Act 2012-266, 2012 Reg.
 Sess., am'd.

-This bill would require the Office of the Attorney General to provide a defense in any case brought against a private judge relating to his or her service as a private judge.
+• Requires the Office of the Attorney General to provide a defense in any case brought against a private judge relating to their service as a private judge.

-This bill would specifically authorize a case heard by a private judge to be heard in the county courthouse of the county where the case was filed.
+• Specifies that a case heard by a private judge may be heard in the county courthouse of the county where the case was filed.

 Subjects